-The Abbey MRED+D is a full time on-campus one-year interdisciplinary degree.
-The program kicks off each summer in May where students complete a summer intensive before continuing to the fall and spring semester.
+The Abbey MRED+D is an on-campus interdisciplinary degree, with a one-year full-time option and a two-year part-time option.
+The program kicks off each year in May, when students complete a summer intensive before continuing to the fall and spring semester.

 The Abbey MRED+D incorporates finance and innovative design to prepare real estate development professionals to build sustainable, equitable, and prosperous cities.

 Our curriculum covers the fundamentals of real estate markets, finance, urban economics, property and land use law, project feasibility analysis, and the details of the urban development process.
 But we include ‘design’ in the degree’s name for a reason.
 The Abbey MRED+D program goes beyond tradition to link real estate to the world of design based on two convictions: One is that successful real estate development requires excellence in urban design, planning, and sustainability; the other is that design thinking – the iterative process of problem finding, prototyping solutions, and iterative critique – is fundamental to producing the most valued and valuable real estate projects.

 Sign up to receive more information about the degree, program updates, and invitations to future admissions events.

 Why Study Real Estate Development + Design?